kal-aalrajhi/rock-paper-scissors/README.md

 ## Features
 - When a user initially opens the page, they'll see a game screen where users are encouraged to choose **classic** or **challenge* mode.
 Each mode has its set of rules displayed.
 This bag is also book-ended by each respective player's stat bars which display their token, name, and score.
 - When **classic** mode is selected, the user will be taken to another view where 3 character options are displayed.
 The options are guitar, toilet-paper and swords.
     - When a character is selected, another view is displayed simulating the 'battle'.
-The user's choice is displayed and compared to the randomly generated computer's choice (users cannot select characters during the 'battle cutscene').
+The user's choice is displayed and compared to the randomly generated computer's choice.
 The user is prompted to how the comparison resolves - which is either as **win**, **lose**, or **draw**.
     - From there, the user is returned to the character selection view and they can continue to play in classic mode or go back to the game mode selection view.
+    - Users are prevented from selecting characters during the 'battle cutscene'.
+    - The **back** and **reset** buttons are also disabled during the 'battle cutscene'.
 - When **challenge** mode is selected, the user will be taken to another view where 5 character options are displayed.
 The options are guitar, toilet-paper, swords, ninja, and robot.
 This view has the same subfeatures as the classic view.
 - Game score persists, even on refresh.
 - A reset button is available to reset all the scores (this resets the scores in local storage).